 McCulloch starts offevolved with a taxonomy; distinct cohorts of customers have distinct linguistic tells.
 “Pre Internet People” (assume grandparents) generally tend to avoid acronyms like “ttyl”—mostly because they don’t realize acronyms like “ttyl.”
 “Semi Internet People,” who logged on, inside the past due nineteen-nineties and early two-hundreds, as adults, are more likely to type “LOL” than “lol”; they don’t view the digital verbal exchange as the region for tonal subtlety.
 “Full Internet People,” who grew up with AOL Instant Messenger and joined Facebook as young adults, are fluent in text-talk but perhaps less steeped inside the grammar of more moderen systems like Snapchat and WhatsApp.
 (McCulloch identifies a source of mutual misunderstanding among Full Internet People, who “infer emotional which means” in symbols just like the ellipsis, and Semi Internet People, who understand such additions as sincere bits of sentence structure.)
 Finally, there are “Post Internet People,” who joined Facebook after, instead of earlier than, their mother and father.
 They’re the ones to watch: the virtual avant-garde.

 For McCulloch, the primary feat of the virtual writer has been to enlist typography to carry the tone of voice.
 We’ve used era to “repair our bodies to writing”: to infuse language with greater-textual meaning, within the identical manner that we might wave our arms for the duration of a communication.
 One preferred precept is that conversation leans toward the green, so any more markings (sarcastic tildes, for instance, or a period wherein a line break will do) telegraph that there’s extra to the message than its literal import.
-That’s how the length, in textual content messaging, earned its passive-aggressive recognition, and why so many visual thrives default to implying irony.
+That’s how the length, in textual content messaging, earned its passive-aggressive recognition and why so many visual thrives default to implying irony.
 Similarly, the expressive lengthening of words like “yay” or “nooo” confers a friendly intimacy, and technical marks (just like the forward shrink that ends a command in a line of code) discover new existence as social in-jokes (“/rant”).
 Typography, McCulloch writes, does not genuinely conjure the author’s temper.
-It instructs the reader approximately the cause of the statement with the aid of gesturing closer to the spirit wherein the assertion turned into conceived.
+It instructs the reader approximately the cause of the statement to gesturing closer to the spirit wherein the assertion turned into conceived.

 McCulloch’s mission is, at heart, a corrective: she wants to puncture the belief that the Internet de-civilizes discourse.
 She brandishes studies that indicate that we grow to be extra polite as we get better at typing.
-(As with on-line irony, online civility emerges from linguistic superfluity, the perception that a further attempt has been made, whether via hedges, honorifics, or extra over-all words.)
+(As with online irony, online civility emerges from linguistic superfluity, the perception that a further attempt has been made, whether via hedges, honorifics, or extra overall words.)
 To people who fear that the Twitter generation is eroding our eloquence, McCulloch replies that, in reality, “all our texting and tweeting is making us higher at expressing ourselves in writing.”
-She cites a examine of almost a million Russian social-media users, which revealed that messages in 2008 have been less complex than messages in 2016.
+She cites a examination of almost a million Russian social-media users, which revealed that messages in 2008 have been less complex than messages in 2016.
 Through GIFS, emojis, and the playful repurposing of fashionable punctuation, McCulloch insists, Internet natives are bringing an unparalleled delicacy and nuance to endure on their prose.

-This smart observation is also destabilizing: if digital English is “casual,” however imports “formal” locutions, one wonders what the types are for within the first place.
+This smart observation is also destabilizing: if digital English is “casual,” however, imports “formal” locutions, one wonders what the types are for within the first place.
 As the ebook notes, the search to make writing greater emotionally unique, extra speech-like, is not Internet-specific; all through the modernist motion, writers frequently broke policies of grammar and punctuation.
-The language of James Joyce or E. E. Cummings suggests an alluring parallel to Internet-ese, as do other 20th-century improvements (loose verse, movement of cognizance, profanity) that asked an unbuttoned fashion to represent human interiority.
+The language of James Joyce or E. E. Cummings suggests an alluring parallel to Internet use, as make other 2 to0th-century improvements (loose verse, movement of cognizance, profanity) that asked an unbuttoned fashion to represent human interiority.
 McCulloch offers that conventional writing has tilled those fields earlier than, and she does now not deny that noticeably vintage-faculty techniques—vocabulary, syntax—can load sentences with the amazing inflections of conversation.
 Her point, alternatively, is this talent is becoming not unusual.
 “We now not receive,” she writes, “that nuanced writing is the extraordinary domain of experts.”